-Reed Chamberlin is a conductor and serves on the music faculty at Seton Hill University (Greensburg, PA), where he conducts the Westmoreland Symphonic Winds, and guides the instrumental music program.
-He holds a Doctor of Musical Arts degree in Conducting from the Eastman School of Music in Rochester, New York, where he served as Assistant Conductor of the Eastman Wind Ensemble, a Fennell Conducting Fellow, and recipient of the Walter Hagen Prize in Conducting.
-Prior to his appointment at the University of Nevada, he served on the faculty of Seton Hill University in Pennsylvania, and was a successful high school music teacher in Ashland, Ohio.
-Reed holds a BME degree from The Ohio State University, and an MM degree in Conducting from Youngstown State University.
+Reed Chamberlin is a conductor who serves as Director of Bands at the University of Nevada, Reno, conducting the Nevada Wind Ensemble, teaching graduate conducting, and overseeing the comprehensive band program.
+He holds a Doctor of Musical Arts degree in Conducting from the Eastman School of Music where he was the Assistant Conductor of the Eastman Wind Ensemble, a Fennell Conducting Fellow, and recipient of the Walter Hagen Prize in Conducting.
+Prior to his appointment at the University of Nevada, he served on the faculty of Seton Hill University in Pennsylvania, and was a successful high school music teacher in Ohio.
+He holds a BME degree from The Ohio State University, and an MM degree in Conducting from Youngstown State University.
 His work and experiences represent the nexus of music education and professional level performance, exemplified through the wind-band performance medium and he is in regular demand as a guest conductor and clinician.